How Kids Sea Camp Started

 Kids Sea Camp Thanksgiving

 I’ve never been one for a traditional Thanksgiving and look forward to telling my family the turkey is being served in Fiji, Palau, St. Lucia, or wherever Kids Sea Camp goes.
 It’s best to share these holidays with diver families from all around the world.
-It gives a whole new meaning to Thanksgiving, sitting side-by-side, eating and laughing with families from Russia, the US, Canada, and Australia.
-The year ends for us with turkey being served with a ceremony of dancers and a local song.
+It gives a whole new meaning to Thanksgiving, sitting side by side, eating, and laughing with families from Russia, the US, Canada, and Australia.
+The year ends for us with a ceremony featuring turkey being served, accompanied by dancers and a local song.
 We even have a flag football game called the KSC Turkey Bowl on Thursday afternoon.
 The one-of-a-kind football game is headed into its sixth year.

-Kids Sea Camp continues to add and change things like SeaLife cameras and PADI specialty programs like Underwater Naturalist and Jr. Adventurer—zombie Adventure for kids already certified to dive.
+Kids Sea Camp continues to add and change features, such as SeaLife cameras and PADI specialty programs like Underwater Naturalist and Jr. Adventurer—Zombie Adventure for kids already certified to dive.
 When the diving activities officially end in the afternoon, you might imagine that the kids would’ve had enough, but not so.
 Then comes painting, beach BBQs, SeaLife photo clinics, volleyball, basketball, fly fishing, poetry contests, and a talent contest on the closing night.

-So that’s how Kids Sea Camp started some 23 years ago—a simple idea to be with my kids and spread the love of the ocean.
+That’s how Kids Sea Camp began, some 25 years ago—a simple idea to spend time with my kids and share the love of the ocean.
 One unforgettable moment after another, it’s been quite a journey.

 By Margo Peyton, founder and owner of Kids Sea Camp and Family Dive Adventures